TolikPylypchuk/KeyboardSwitch/docs/_v3_0/05-preferences.md

 do in order to get back on track with typing the text.

 The third check-box lets you control whether the service app will start when you log in.
-The default is yes if you installed the app using the Windows installer, and no if you're using the portable version.
+The default is yes if you installed the app using a Windows installer, and no if you're using the portable version.

 The fourth check-box controls whether the settings app should show a warning about uninstalled layouts.
 If you install a new layout in the system, you should open the settings app and configure it in the Character Mappings tab.
 If you